Temporary Residence Permit

-- Photocopies of a document authorizing the transfer of private capitals to Portuguese banks, issued by the Central bank (Banco de Portugal or an equivalent) of $3,000 per person.
+- Photocopies of a document authorizing the transfer of private capital to Portuguese banks, issued by the Central bank (Banco de Portugal or an equivalent) of $3,000 per person.

-- Document confirming having deposited in Portuguese banks a sum equivalent to at least the the minimum monthly wage of the country of origin
+- Document confirming having deposited in Portuguese banks a sum equivalent to at least the the minimum monthly wage of your country of origin.

 Income from immovable property